gubler/GublerADSearchBundle/README.md

         test_users: ~
 ```

-**Note:** Be careful with the `address` and `port` settings. `address` should be a domain controller
-that is configured as a _Global Catalog_ so that you can find users across the entire AD forest.
-To search the Global
-Catalog, you have to connect to the Domain Controller on port 3268 (instead of the normal LDAP port of 389).
+**Note:** Be careful with the `address` and `port` settings. `address` should be a domain controller that is configured as a _Global Catalog_ so that you can find users across the entire AD forest.
+To search the Global Catalog, you have to connect to the Domain Controller on port 3268 (instead of the normal LDAP port of 389).

 #### Array of Test Users Configuration

 First you need to create a `test_users.json` file.
-ADSearchBundle can do this for you by running
-the command to create the file in `config/packages/dev`:
+ADSearchBundle can do this for you by running the command to create the file in `config/packages/dev`:

-**NOTE: THIS IS CURRENTLY NOT WORKING.
-COPY THE FILE FROM THE `Resources` DIRECTORY.

 ```bash
 bin/console ad-search:create-user-json
 ```

-Create the file `config/packages/gubler_ad_search.yaml` and then add the following configuration:
+Create the file `config/packages/dev/gubler_ad_search.yaml` and then add the following configuration:

 ```yaml
 gubler_ad_search: